 “In the past, information sharing was not conducted well.
 Any organization that had a project could do anything they wanted, even if provincial governors did not have information,” he said.

-The draft law originally was intended to regulate how NGOs operate in Cambodia and spell out which organizations could operate under NGO status.
+The draft law was originally intended to regulate how non-governmental organizations operate in Cambodia and spell out which organizations could operate under NGO status.

 The Ministry of Interior was responsible for writing the law but it never moved beyond the draft stage because of too much opposition from NGOs, said Sak Setha, director of the ministry’s General Administration Department.